brightsign/player-cli/README.md

 ```
 bsc addPlayer <playerName> <ipAddress> [username] [password]
 ```
+If you are going to use addPlayer or delPlayer, make sure to be in the directory that you cloned this repo to.
+This will not always be the case, but the way the path currently works this must be done.

 **Make sure to install the CLI before using the above command to edit players.json.** [Install the CLI](#installing-npm-module-from-source)